Leo-LiHao/git-log-parser/README.md

 From the mined data a json file will be created.
 If only a single directory was mined the json's name will be logdata_new.json, but if -mDir was given, each created file will be named after the mined repository in the following manner: logdata_*YourMinedRepo*.json

+If the -GHT argument is specified, the commit diff-s (line/file changes) will also be mined.
+This is optional, since it takes a while, and requires a GitHub access token.

 The console will only display errors.
 In the case of a succesfull execution the files will be created in the same directory where the gitlogparser command was issued.

 ## Example